-Set your Amp Gain to match your headunit and maximize the head room for your volume controls.
+Set your Amp to match your headunit and maximize the head room for your volume controls.
 If this is not set correctly, you will not be able to turn your volume up very far before your system starts clipping.

 You want to keep your gain under control because as you increase the sensitivity of your amplifier, the noise floor comes up with it.
 This noise floor changes from below the threshold of audible tones to distortion and clipping levels.